Tenant Screening Laws For Landlords and Tenants

 - Does the criminal history policy legitimately protect other tenants and the property?

-- Does the landlord include specific examples of criminal behavior that threatens the safety and not just rely on blanket statements about arrests and convictions?
+- Does the landlord include specific examples of criminal behavior that threatens safety and not just rely on blanket statements about arrests and convictions?

 - Does the criminal history policy make a distinction between arrests versus convictions?